 - Pat the chicken dry with a paper towel and season both sides with salt and pepper.

 - Put the flour in one shallow bowl and the beaten eggs in another shallow bowl.
 Combine the bread crumbs and Parmesan cheese in a third shallow bowl.

 - Dip each chicken breast in the flour, turning to coat them completely.
-Dip the chicken into the bread crumbs, turning to cover completely and patting it gently to make sure the coating sticks.
+Dip the chicken into the eggs and then the bread crumbs, turning to cover completely and patting it gently to make sure the coating sticks.

 - Pour the marinara sauce (see recipe) over and around the chicken.
 Slice and place the mozzarella over the top.
 Place skillet in the oven to bake for 20 minutes, or until the chicken is cooked through and the cheese is bubbling.

 - Sprinkle with chopped basil if desired, and serve immediately.

 - ½ cup finely chopped yellow onion